nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 - `TelegramHandle`: The student's telegram handle.
 - `studentModuleInfo`: A set of ModuleCode's that the student is taking.
 - `teachingAssistantInfo`: A set of ModuleCode's that the student is a teaching assistant for.
-- 'classGroups': A set of String's that represent the class groups the student is in.
+- `classGroups`: A set of String's that represent the class groups the student is in.

 #### Design consideration: